dalibo/emaj/docs/en/contributing.rst

 Create PostgreSQL instances
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The ideal is to be able to test E-Maj with all PostgreSQL versions that are supported by the extension (currently from version 9.5 to version 11).
+The ideal is to be able to test E-Maj with all PostgreSQL versions that are supported by the extension.

 The *tools/create_cluster.sh* script helps in creating a test instance.
 Its content may show the characteristics of the instance to create.
 It can also be executed (after parameters setting as indicated in *tools/README*)::